Coronary Artery Disease - Prevention

 You can help prevent coronary artery disease by taking steps toward a heart-healthy lifestyle.
 A heart-healthy lifestyle can also help you reduce risk factors such as

 high cholesterol and

 high blood pressure.

-- High Cholesterol: Should I Take Statins?
+- Statins: Should I Take Them?

 - High Blood Pressure: Should I Take Medicine?

 Ask your doctor about aspirin

 If you're already at risk

 aspirin may reduce your chances of having a stroke or